ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-rows/index.md

 - If `Skip Pinned Top Rows` is checked, the rows pinned at the top will be skipped.
 - If `Skip Pinned Bottom Rows` is checked, the rows pinned at the bottom will be skipped.

-<grid-example title='Excel Export - Pinned Rows' name='excel-export-pinned-rows' type='generated' options='{ "enterprise": true, "exampleHeight": 815 }'></grid-example>
+<grid-example title='Excel Export - Pinned Rows' name='excel-export-pinned-rows' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "excel", "csv"], "exampleHeight": 815 }'></grid-example>

 ## Next Up